MSW Jobs Outlook

 Social Worker Salaries

-The latest report published by the Bureau of Labor Statistics shows the median annual salary for social workers at $44,200.
-Attaining an MSW qualifies graduates for many other positions too, including:
+The latest report published by the Bureau of Labor Statistics shows the median annual salary for social workers at $45,900.
+Obtaining an MSW qualifies graduates for many other positions in related industries, whose median annual salaries are as follows:

 What Can an MSW Do For Your Career?

-A Master of Social Work degree is a requirement for professional licensure in most states, and it is a credential that can create a variety of career opportunities at the highest levels of clinical practice.
+A Master of Social Work degree prepares you for advanced practice roles and leadership positions, as well as the opportunity to earn a higher salary and become eligible for professional licensure in most states.
 In addition, an advanced social work degree is often required to receive reimbursement for Clinical Social Work Practice from third parties, such as insurance companies and local/state governments.

 To learn more about the Master of Social Work from Boston University and what it can do for your career, call 877-308-9945 to speak with an admissions representative, or Request More Information.